FunnyWolf/Viper/docs/en/module/Execution_UserExecution_VSSyscallProject.md

 # Visual Studio Project for Syscall

-# Main functions
+## Main Functions

-A VS project, which contains the basic usage method of syscall and the encrypted shellcode
+A VS project that includes the basic usage of syscall and encrypted shellcode.

-# How to operate
+## Operation Methods

-+ Create new monitor
+- Create a new listener.
-+ Open the module and select the corresponding monitor
+- Open the module and select the corresponding listener.
-+ After running the module, it will be in`文件管理`Generate a zip file, including all files of the VS project
+- After running the module, a zip file will be generated in `File Management`, which contains all the files of the VS project.